JuliaActuary/JuliaActuary.org/blog/julia-tour-pt1.md

 2) **High performance Julia code, instead of needing libraries written in C/Cython/etc..** For lots of problems, especially "toy" problems as you learn a language, the speed of Matlab/Python/R is fast enough.
 However, in real usage, particularly actuarial problems, you might find that when you need the performance it's too late[^1]

-3) **The tooling and ecosystem is very modern, mature, and broad.** A built-in package manager, packages that work together without needing to know about each other, differentiable programming, first-class GPU/parallel support, and wide range of packages relevant (and specialized for) actuarial workloads.
+3) **The language, tooling, and ecosystem is very modern, mature, and powerful.** A built-in package manager, packages that work together without needing to know about each other, differentiable programming, macros, first-class GPU/parallel support, and wide range of packages relevant (and specialized for) actuarial workloads.

 Why Julia works so well in actuarial contexts was discussed in the prior article, [Julia for Actuaries](/blog/julia-actuaries).
 The rest of this article is going to focus on getting oriented to using Julia, and the next article in the series will introduce actuarial packages available.